 Related California Court Forms

 Complaint (Form UD-100): Completed by the plaintiff and their lawyer, it details the reasons for the eviction.
-It must be filed at the county courthouse of the county where the property is located.
+It must be filed at the county courthouse where the property is located.

 Cover Sheet (Form CM-010): Filed along with the complaint.

-Summons (Form SUM-130): The official notice of a lawsuit, to be filed with the complaint and cover sheet.
+Summons (Form SUM-130): The official lawsuit notice to be filed with the complaint and cover sheet.
 A copy should be served to the tenant after the courthouse filing.

 Proof of Service: Completed after serving the complaint and summons on the tenant.
 A copy should be filed with the court clerk after the tenant has been served.